 Manually verifying hotfix files by using third-party tools

-For systems running Pega Platform 8.5 and later with no outbound URL connections, or for earlier versions of Pega Platform, you can use third-party tools to manually verify the digital certificate for a hotfix file.
+For systems running Pega Platform version 8.5 and later with no outbound URL connections, or for earlier versions of Pega Platform, you can use third-party tools to manually verify the digital certificate for a hotfix file.

 This procedure assumes a Linux operating system.